timescale/docs/timescaledb/overview/faq.md

 **Timescale** is the company.
 Timescale builds a category-defining time-series database called **TimescaleDB**.
 Timescale hosts and manages TimescaleDB on behalf of its customers via a product called **Timescale Cloud**.

+## What is the version of TimescaleDB offered by Microsoft Azure, Digital Ocean, or other cloud providers?
+TimescaleDB is a relational database for time-series, with some features licensed under the Apache 2.0 License but many of the features you know and love are licensed via the [Timescale License][timescale-license] (including continuous aggregates, compression, data retention policies, actions, multi-node, and more).
+The "Apache 2.0" version of TimescaleDB offered by Microsoft, Digital Ocean, and others includes only the features in the Apache license.
+The Timescale License prohibits cloud providers from offering the "community version" of TimescaleDB-as-a-service.

+Today, you can deploy the community version of TimescaleDB on-premises or in your own cloud account, running the software on bare VMs or using our [open-source k8s helm charts][timescale-k8s].
+TimescaleDB acquired in this manner is totally free to use, and free to even modify for your own use or for services or products you build on TimescaleDB.

+Or, if you prefer, [you can let us run TimescaleDB for you][timescale-signup], fully managed on AWS, Azure, or GCP in 75+ regions and with access to our [top-rated support team][timescale-support].

 ## Do you really support "all of SQL"?
 Yes, all of SQL, including: secondary indexes, JOINs, window functions.
 In fact, to the outside world, TimescaleDB looks like a PostgreSQL database: You connect